Avoiding Onion Soup Packets

 - 8 Tablespoons butter

-That's it!
-Super easy and full of flavor.
+- That's it!
 We usually serve it with herbed rice and a stir-fried veggie.
 Or try it with Crispy Roasted Brussels Sprouts!
 The recipe serves 6 adults, but if you're feeding kids, they can usually only eat about a half of a chicken breast each.

 Meal Planning Help!